Visa sponsorship and length of stay

 How will I be sponsored to teach in the US?

-Participate Learning participants apply for J-1 visas.
-These are specifically designed for cultural exchange programs.
+Approved Participate Learning teachers are eligible to apply for J-1 cultural exchange visas at their home country Embassy or Consulate.
 These visas are available only to non-U.S. citizens and those who are not permanent residents of the US.

 Learn more about the J visa here.

 How long can I stay in the US?

 The initial J-1 Exchange Visitor visa used by Participate Learning teachers is valid for up to three years.
 During the third year, teachers who remain in good standing may be eligible to apply for a two-year extension, for a total of five years.
 At the end of the program, Participate Learning teachers are expected to return to their home countries to fulfill the cultural exchange.

 Teachers and schools renew contracts with mutual consent at the end of each year of employment for a maximum of five years.
 Schools have the expectation that teachers will remain for the maximum length of time allowed under the J-1 visa.

 How long must I be available to live in the US to participate?

 Applicants should plan to live in the US for at least two school years.
 Prospective applicants who can’t make this commitment should not apply to teach with Participate Learning.